jpcolomer/PositiveNegativeTimeEntity/README.md

 |Positive | 0.972502348888 |  0.973803600176 | 0.97315253954 |
 |Negative | 0.655200880572 | 0.643861546782 | 0.64948172395 |

-Finally, the tunned model was evaluated with the test dataset.
+Finally, the tunned model was evaluated using the test dataset.

 |SVM L1 | Precision | Recall | F-measure|
 |------------|-----------|--------|----------|